CurtTimson/curtis-timson/content/post/hosting/201805-hosting-hugo-netlify.md

 +++
-tags = ["hosting", "hugo", "netlify", "continuous-integration"] featured = false description = "Step by step tutorial on how to host your Hugo site on Netlify with continuous integration" date = "2018-04-20T00:00:00"
+tags = ["hosting", "hugo", "netlify", "continuous-integration", "static-site"] featured = false description = "Step by step tutorial on how to host your Hugo site on Netlify with continuous integration" date = "2018-04-20T00:00:00"